Meeting of Code Administration Managers and Practitioners for 2024

 The notices were issued as a reminder to the relevant departments both inside and outside the company to take necessary actions (thorough understanding, inspections, etc.) because similar cases have continued to occur even after the issuance of the notice in 2023, and the outsourcing company cannot escape liability even when the cause is the negligence of the outsourcing company.

-This notice was issued in response to the release of the report on the FY2023 Monitoring Project for Provision of Marketing Information, requesting member companies to review the report and correctly understand the Guidelines for Provision of Marketing Information, as well as to comply with the Pharmaceutical Manufacturers Association (PMA) Code.
+This notice was issued in response to the release of the report on the FY2023 Monitoring Project for the Provision of Marketing Information, and requested member companies to review the report and correctly understand the Guidelines for the Provision of Marketing Information, as well as to comply with the JPMA Code.

 In addition, the committee requested member companies to deepen their understanding of the Guidelines, especially with regard to the first basic concept, "2 Scope of Application," "3 Principles of Marketing Information Provision Activities," and "3 Provision of Information on Unapproved and Off-label Drugs," as well as to deepen their understanding of Q&A (Part 4) and devise ways to provide information in an appropriate manner to the medical community.
 (1) "Information on in-house drugs before approval